-Observers inside the polling area: Maine requires local election officials to ensure enough room in a polling place to accommodate one observer from each political party, but permitting other observers, including nonpartisan observers, is optional (and dependent on space).
-Nonprofit organizations usually find that running an observer program is complicated, and it may be more effective to focus on other civic engagement and GOTV work in their communities.
+Observers inside the polling area: An election-related organization may appoint watchers in a county if the organization provides a written notice to the Secretary of State at least ten days prior to the election date and specifies the names of the qualified appointees.
+In general, nonprofit organizations usually find that running an observer program is complicated, and it may be more effective to focus on other civic engagement and GOTV work in their communities.